nikita-moor/dictionaries/docs/hunspell.md

 1. Dictionary by [Karl Zeiler and Jean-Pierre Sutto][1]
 1. Dictionary by [Konrad Kokoszkiewicz][2] (at the very bottom of the page)

-The first dicitonary is the most universal, the second contains strictly classical lexicon (to the end of 2nd century AD).
+The first dictionary is the most universal, the second contains strictly classical lexicon (to the end of 2nd century AD).
 Both dictionaries are indifferent to the spelling:

 > such spellings as "uua", "uva", "vua" and "vva" are all accepted.